openfoodfacts/openfoodfacts-apirestpython/README.md

 # Open Food Facts API Rest Python #

-API in python for Open Food Facts
+API in python for Open Food Facts <br/>
+To try the API : https://offapi.herokuapp.com/ <br/>
+Or if you want to try in localhost, see below.

 ## What is this repository for?